Group 1: Studies in Language and Literature

 Language B: Spanish and French

-This is for students who are studying a language that is clearly their second or “foreign” language.
-These courses provide students with the opportunity to acquire or develop an additional language and to promote an understanding of other cultures through the study of language.* Beginners in a language would pursue an Ab Intio course, offered at Standard Level only.
-Language B courses offered at MJCS are ab initio, Standard and Higher Level and will be based upon students’ interest and level in that language.
+These courses are for students who are studying a language that is clearly their second or “foreign” language.
+These courses provide students with the opportunity to acquire or develop an additional language and to promote an understanding of other cultures through the study of language.* Beginners in a language would pursue an Ab Initio course, offered at Standard Level only.
+Students who have some previous experience with the target language would pursue Language B courses, currently offered at the Standard Level.

 Group 3: Individuals and Societies

-The curriculum helps students develop the skills of critical thinking and understanding of multiple interpretations of history.* The course involves a challenging and demanding critical exploration of the past and will only be offered at MJCS at the Higher Level.
+The curriculum helps students develop the skills of critical thinking and understanding of multiple interpretations of history.
+The course emphasizes the importance of encouraging students to think historically and to develop historical skills as well as gain factual knowledge. * The course involves a challenging and demanding critical exploration of the past and will only be offered at MJCS at the Higher Level.

 Group 4: Sciences

 Biology is primarily concerned with the study of life and living systems.
 Biologists attempt to make sense of the world through a variety of approaches and techniques, controlled experimentation, and collaboration between scientists.
 Through the study of DP biology, students are empowered to make sense of living systems through unifying themes.
 By providing opportunities for students to explore conceptual frameworks, they are better able to develop an understanding and awareness of the living world around them.
 This is carried further through a study of interactions at different levels of biological organization, from molecules and cells to ecosystems and the biosphere.
 Integral to the student experience of the DP biology course is the learning that takes place through scientific inquiry.
 With an emphasis on experimental work, teachers provide students with opportunities to ask questions, design experiments, collect and analyse data, collaborate with peers, and reflect, evaluate, and communicate their findings.* IBDP Biology is offered at the Standard Level and the Higher Level at MJCS.